A topic from the subject of Calibration in Chemistry.

 Significance

 Instrument calibration is essential for ensuring the accuracy and precision of chemical data.
-An uncalibrated instrument can lead to incorrect measurements and unreliable data.
-By calibrating the instrument regularly, scientists can ensure that their data is accurate and reliable.
+An uncalibrated instrument can lead to systematic errors, resulting in incorrect measurements and unreliable data, potentially impacting research conclusions or industrial processes.

 Discussion